-In determining the reasonably possible change for interest rate risk, the sensitivity of the "official cash rate" as set by the Reserve Bank of Australia (RBA) from time to time is used.

-A 25 basis points movement in interest rates is considered reasonably possible for the 2019 reporting period.
+In determining the reasonably possible change for interest rate risk, the sensitivity of the "official cash rate" as set by the Reserve Bank of Australia (RBA) from time to time is used for cash at bank and discount securities and market rates are used for other interest bearing assets and derivatives.
+A 25 basis points movement in interest rates is considered reasonably possible for cash at bank and discount securities for the 2021 reporting period.
+A 75 basis point movement is considered reasonably possible for all other interest bearing assets and derivatives.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.

-An increase/decrease of 25 basis points in interest rates at the balance date would have increased/(decreased) the changes in net assets available to pay benefits by the amounts shown below:
+An increase/decrease in interest rates at the balance date would have increased/(decreased) the changes in net assets available to pay benefits by the amounts shown below: